Need a vacation? Many Americans don't take them

 "People are more conscious of what they are doing and when they are going on vacation because they don't want to look bad in this situation," Nahmias explained.

-Sixty four percent of workers admitted they had cancelled or postponed a vacation this year and 33 percent said it was because of work-related reasons.
+Sixty four percent of workers admitted they had canceled or postponed a vacation this year and 33 percent said it was because of work-related reasons.

 Technology is also playing a part with Blackberries and smartphones enabling workers to keep in contact in ways that were not possible before.